The Definitive EMS Airway Course

 Learn the full range of airway management techniques - including use of extraglottic devices drug-assisted intubation and cricothyrotomy.

 Work with an expert faculty who knows the unique challenges facing EMS providers.
-All of our faculty members perform airway management regularly in their clinical practices.

 Use all of the airway devices in small group sessions.